mnk400/linearRegression/README.md

 ```

 - ### Maximum Likelihood
-Forming a closed form solution by calculating maximum liklihood from the log-liklihood of the sum of squared errors.
-Weights are be calculated accordign to the formula below.
+Forming a closed form solution by calculating maximum likelihood from the log-likelihood of the sum of squared errors.
+Weights are be calculated according to the formula below.

 ![](img/WML.png)